imchao9/2021_SU_Algorithms/Note/Several Classic Graph Algorithm.md

 ![image-20210813005238357](img/image-20210813005238357.png)

-==> this can be pretty cumbersom and time-comsuming ==> So, here are two algoirthm that can help use to find MST: 1) Kruskal algorithm, and 2) Prim’s Algorithm
+==> this can be pretty cumbersome and time-consuming ==> So, here are two algorithm that can help use to find MST: 1) Kruskal algorithm, and 2) Prim’s Algorithm

 (picture taken from this video, https://www.youtube.com/watch?v=4ZlRH0eK-qQ&list=PLDN4rrl48XKpZkf03iYFl-O29szjTrs_O&index=44)